unjs/citty/README.md

 ### `runCommand`

 Parses input args and runs command and sub-commands (unsupervised).
+It returns the result of that command.

 ### `parseArgs`